Kāpiti Road improvements

 The shared pathway project began back in 2017 when we completed the first stage of the upgrade of Kāpiti Road from Arawhata Road to Ngahina Street.

-The work includes widening the pathway, relocating transformer boxes and a power pole, a batter slope in the swamp area and the installation of the shared pathway.
+Our 2019 work has included widening the pathway, relocating transformer boxes and a power pole, a batter slope in the swamp area and the installation of the shared pathway.